Skip to main content

 Loss Aversion

-Losses feel roughly twice as painful as equivalent wins feel good.
+Losses usually feel more intense than comparable wins feel good.
 This asymmetry drives chase behavior — you keep betting not because you expect to win, but because losing feels unacceptable.
 Recognize this feeling when it appears and walk away.

 The Sunk Cost Fallacy